Best Things To Do In Sydney for Easter Holidays

 1. Climb the Sydney Harbour Bridge

 A BridgeClimb is a great way to build memories, get exercise and spend quality time together – minus those distracting phones and screens (you’re welcome parents!).
+Over the Easter holidays, all kid’s climbs are $99 including our new Ultimate Climb, which sees you scale the entire Bridge from South to North, which is incredible value for a family day out.
 All of our Climbs are very safe, and led by experienced guides who are more than happy to share interesting facts about the Sydney Harbour Bridge along the way.
-Book in for a family adventure over the Easter Holiday 2020 that you’ll never forget!
+Book in for a family adventure over the Easter Holiday 2021 that you’ll never forget!

 2. Spend the day at the Rocks in Sydney